shamim0754/EJB/readme.md

 ### Stateful Session Bean ###

-Each instance is created and bounded to a single client and serves only requests from that particular client.At the end of the lifecyle the client calls a remove method and the bean is being destroyed/ready for garbage collection.
+Each instance is created and bounded to a single client and serves only requests from that particular client.At the end of the lifecyle the client calls a remove method and the bean is being destroyed.

 ### Use case Stateful ###

-1. Each request is different means you don't require anything to store on server.e.g
+1. Each request need store data (state) on server.e.g
 	1. count how many requses of a bean
 	2. Shopping cart
 	3. login user display